Properly disposing of your medical waste reduces exposure for your employees and helps keep the environment clean and safe.

 Uncontaminated chemotherapy waste items can be treated as regulated medical waste, and belong in their own waste category.

-Because hazardous waste must be handled and disposed separately from other chemo waste items, you will want to separate your chemo waste into separate waste bins: one for non-hazardous chemo waste (yellow), and one for hazardous waste (black).
+Because hazardous waste must be handled and disposed separately from other chemo waste items, you will want to separate your waste into separate waste bins: one for non-hazardous chemo waste (yellow), and one for hazardous waste (black).

 What Is the Difference Between Trace and Bulk Chemotherapy Waste?

 The reason these items are disposed of separately is that highly contaminated chemo waste, or waste containing specified drugs can be classified as hazardous waste.
 RCRA (created by the EPA) created general guidelines determining what types of waste classify as hazardous.
-If any chemotherapy waste item qualifies as hazardous, it belongs in a black waste bin, if it does not, it must be put in a yellow bin for separate disposal.
+If any chemotherapy waste item qualifies as hazardous, it belongs in a black waste bin.
+If it does not, it must be put in a yellow bin for separate disposal.

 When Do I Need Yellow Bins/Bags?